chaos/rquota/README.md

 ### Origin

-This utility was originally written by Jim Garlick for California State University, Chico in the mid 1990s, for a network of HP-UX systems.
+This utility was originally written for California State University, Chico in the mid 1990s, for a network of Sun and HP-UX systems in the Computer Science and Engineering department.
+It allowed NFS quotas to be displayed compactly at login without delaying the login process waiting for irrelevant mounted file systems to respond to quota requests.
 CSU, Chico graciously allowed it to be released as open source.